Academic transcripts, which provide a complete history of your education, play an important role in the graduate admission process.

 Lafayette, LA 70504-3716

-If your institution uses Parchment, eScrip-Safe, or National Student Clearinghouse, please use the web link provided by your school to submit official transcripts electronically to email@example.com.
+If your institution uses Parchment, eScrip-Safe, or National Student Clearinghouse, please direct the service to send official transcripts electronically to firstname.lastname@example.org.

 UL Lafayette Transcripts